Mecodema atuanui

 Mecodema atuanui was described from a single male specimen collected in pitfall traps on Mount Auckland (Atuanui), Kaipara Region.
-It is a medium-length ground beetle that is related to Mecodema spiniferum, which is the only large-lengthed ground beetle species found in the Waitākere Ranges, Auckland, rather than the more geographically close species (M. dunnorum) to the east in Puhoi.
+It is a medium-length ground beetle that is related to Mecodema spiniferum, the only large-lengthed ground beetle species found in the Waitākere Ranges, Auckland, rather than the more geographically close species (M. dunnorum) to the east in Puhoi.

 Diagnosis

 Distinguished from other North Island Mecodema species by having: